 iPLATO Healthcare has been awarded a contract by The Small Business Research Initiative for Healthcare (SBRI Healthcare) to develop and trial ‘Intelligent Care Navigation’, to improve access to care for patients and help the NHS manage demand for primary care services.
 The trial will include a small number of practices and take place from June to August.

-Available to patients who book their appointment on myGP™, the trial service will capture patient reasons for booking an appointment and, where relevant and safe, signpost them to suitable alternatives to traditional face-to-face consultations with a GP.
+Available exclusively to patients who book their appointment on myGP®, the trial service will capture patient reasons for booking an appointment and, where relevant and safe, signpost them to suitable alternatives to traditional face-to-face consultations with a GP.
+Safety is paramount to the service.
+Therefore, it will only be available to patients of participating GP practices who will approve any alternatives presented to the patient.
+Alternative services could include: local pharmacies, alternate clinicians within the practice, locally commissioned services, digital health solutions and support services.

 Tobias Alpsten, CEO, iPLATO comments; “We are all incredibly excited about the investment from SBRI, allowing us to introduce a smarter and seamless process to care navigation.
 Transforming access to primary care offers obvious advantages to patients and their carers, but it also benefits commissioners and tax payers by reducing pressure on the healthcare system.
 We believe an intuitive and robust approach to empowering the patient through quality information and alternative pathways can make a real difference in improving access to healthcare, ensuring patients are seen promptly by the most appropriate healthcare professional as well as supporting those living with long-term health conditions.”